Klok-e/CPPNNoveltyBasedEvolution/README.md

 # CPPNNoveltyBasedEvolution
-CPPNs are evolving to progressively create more original art.
+CPPNs evolve to progressively create more original art.

 Not quite achieved what i wanted but there were some successful runs.